Aptenodyte/Quickdraw/README.md

 # Quickdraw
-A script that will go through a Spyglass sheet and automatically generate
+A script that will go through a Spyglass sheet and automatically generate raid targets and triggers